Tierion/blockchain-anchor/README.md

   btcUseTestnet: true, // optional: use testnet for bitcoin transactions, default: false
   service: 'blockcypher', // optional: select a service to use, default: Any
   blockcypherToken: '521ddb6aa94143a58cab3ee0f65e6280', // optional: required only when using blockcypher service
-  insightApiBase: 'http://35.186.183.22:3001/insight-api' // optional: connect to a custom instance of Bitcore's insight api when using insightapi service, defaults to insight.bitpay.com public api
+  insightApiBase: 'http://my.server.com/insight-api' // optional: connect to a custom instance of Bitcore's insight api when using insightapi service, defaults to insight.bitpay.com public api
-}
+  // When overriding with insightApiBase, you must set btcUseTestnet to match the state of the server at insightApiBase }

 let anchor = new BlockchainAnchor(anchorOptions)
 ```
 Bitcoin anchor data will be included in a transaction's OP_RETURN output.
 Ethereum anchor data will be included in the transaction's data payload.

 This package uses a set of 3rd party APIs to read and write data from the Bitcoin and Ethereum blockchains.
-When working with Bitcoin, the acceptable values for 'blockchainServiceName' are blockcypher, blockr, insightapi, or any.
+When working with Bitcoin, the acceptable values for 'service' are `blockcypher`, `blockr`, `insightapi`, or `any`.
 If a specific service is chosen, then only that service will be used.
 If 'any' is chosen, then all services will be used, starting with one, and moving to the next in the event of failure.
 If you wish to use blockcypher, be sure to include a valid blockcypher token.
 Currently, only blockcypher service is capable of confirming Ethereum anchors.

 ## Usage

-### Embed Btc
+### Embed BTC

 Embed your hex string data into the blockchain, and receive a Bitcoin transaction id and the raw transaction hex as a response.